hippylib/hippylib/paper/paper.md

 Finally, randomized and probing algorithms are available to compute the variance of the prior/posterior distribution.

-The source code for `hIPPYlib` has been archived to Zenodo with the linked DOI: [@zenodo].
+The source code for `hIPPYlib` has been archived to Zenodo with the linked [DOI](https://doi.org/10.5281/zenodo.596931).

-#Acknowledgements
+# Acknowledgements

 `hIPPYlib` development is partially supported by the U.S. National Science Foundation (NSF), Software Infrastructure for Sustained Innovation (SI2: SSE & SSI) Program under grants ACI-1550593, ACI-1550547.

-#References
+# References